teeks99/inno-test/README.md

 Those lines don't look very exciting.

-Looking at the percetage change of each file compared to the control is a bit more interesting:
+Looking at the percentage change of each file compared to the control is a bit more interesting:

 ![file size percentage](static/initial_sizes_percentage.png)